 - Just a little less cheese.
 Use lean protein such as chicken, turkey or ham, and trim the amount of cheese by one-third.
 Instead of two slices, for instance, go for one.
 The calorie savings add up.

 - Veggies rule!
 Try hummus as a sandwich spread, topping with sliced cucumber, bell peppers, sprouts.
+This Veggie and Cilantro Hummus Sandwich recipe is a great starting point.

 Healthy Up Hot Classics